groupoid/anders/intro/TRIPLES.md

 branches of mathematics, each highlighting a distinct perspective on their structural role.
 Below, we explore four such perspectives: categorical, set-theoretic, homotopical, and groupoidal.

-## 1. Categorical Perspective: Π and Σ as Adjunctions (Kock-Wright Interpretation)
+## 1. Categorical Perspective: Π and Σ as Adjunctions (Kock-Wraith Interpretation)

 From a categorical viewpoint, Π and Σ types arise naturally through adjunctions.
 The key idea is that dependent function types correspond to right adjoints,